statelyai/xstate/docs/guides/actions.md

 **Returns:**

-A single action object, an array of action objects, or `undefined` that represents no action objects.
+A single action object, an array of action objects, or `undefined` to signify no action objects.

 ```js
 import { createMachine, actions } from 'xstate';